spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 matrix_user_verification_service_uvs_access_token: "YOUR ACCESS TOKEN HERE"
 ```

-### (Optional) Auth Token
+### (Optional) Custom Auth Token

 It is possible to set an API Auth Token to restrict access to the UVS.
-If this is set, anyone making a request to UVS must provide it via the header "Authorization: Bearer TOKEN"
+If this is enabled, anyone making a request to UVS must provide it via the header "Authorization: Bearer TOKEN"

 By default, the token will be derived from `matrix_homeserver_generic_secret_key` in `group_vars/matrix_servers`.
 To set your own Token, simply put the following in your host_vars.